 The Cosmopolitan Person

 Gkinis started his Japan adventure 19 years ago by interning for one of the country’s greatest designers, Issey Miyake.
 He landed in Japan straight from London College of Fashion and as the first European intern at the studio, went on to make history.
 Add to that his Greek culture and roots and you can see how such an international creative thinks openly and freely about fashion too.
-His plain cornice stoles resemble origami and kirigami, and the metal zippers and buttons add an industrial element influenced by his London days, while the free flow draping harks back to the toga of ancient Greece.
+His plain cornice stoles resemble origami and kirigami, and the metal zippers and buttons add an industrial element influenced by his London days, while the free flow draping harks back to the peplos and tunis worn in ancient Greece.
 “But it also reminds me of how the kimono is draped around the body,” Gkinis notes.
 The cultures are thousands of kilometers apart, but there is something natural and eternal about fabric hugging the human body.

 And with the March 2022 Kimono Modernization Project, Gkinis stands even firmer in Japan.
 “These modernized kimono pieces are for everyone, for the global citizen,” he tells us.
 Perhaps this is the most elegant solution to the conundrum of wearing traditional clothes.
 Transforming kimono into signature Michail Gkinis ‘wearable art’ pieces somehow sets it free.